I Need Someone To Talk To About My Problems – But Where Do I Turn?

 What makes online therapy more effective than traditional therapy is that over 70% of those who need mental health treatment do not get it.
 Why?
 Many times, it is because of fear or embarrassment.
 Most patients with clinical depression or anxiety disorder have a hard time getting motivated in the first place.
 Let alone trying to talk yourself into finding a therapist you like, making an appointment (which is often months away), and then actually getting up the courage to go.

-So, how effective can therapy be if you do not get it at all?
-But, talking to a therapist or counselor online from the comfort of your own home makes it so much easier that those who normally would not get therapy are actually getting the help they need.
+Talking to a therapist or counselor online from the comfort of your own home makes it so much easier to get the help you need.
 It is also much easier for those who do not have access to transportation, people who live in rural areas, individuals who have physical limitations or disabilities, and those who are extremely busy.
 You can "talk" out your feelings with your smartphone or tablet while your kids are playing at the playground or while you are in the car between appointments.
 You can even have therapy while you relax at the pool!

 How much better can it get than that?
 Okay, you still want to see numbers?
 According to studies, out of those who had online therapy for depression, 53% no longer had depressive symptoms after treatment.
 In another study, over 70% of those who had online treatment for anxiety disorder reported reduced symptoms after only eight weeks of treatment.